If you really want to get your message across to key stakeholders, you need to leverage awesome visual content.

 5. Check Out the Competition!
 (It’s not cheating, I promise)

 Strong designs come from strong inspiration.
-Keep tabs on what your competition is doing to learn what you need to improve on yourself.
-As long you aren’t ripping off someone else’s design, referencing examples can give your work an extra edge.
-To get started, check out sites like Pinterest, Dribbble, or Behance.
+Keep tabs on what your competition is doing to learn how other brands in your industry are presenting themselves.
+This will give you insight on what you may need to improve on yourself.

 6. Don’t Skimp on Photography

-When it comes to photos, unique content is always going to make you stand out from a crowd.
+When it comes to photos, unique content is always going to make you stand out from the crowd.
 Make sure to use high-quality, well-lit imagery wherever possible.

-Don’t have the time or skill to take your own photos and can’t afford to hire a professional?
+Use Stock Photos: Don’t have the time or skill to take your own photos, and can’t afford to hire a professional?
 Using stock images can be an excellent option.
-Just be sure to avoid overly posed or staged shots, and remember to credit the creator if you are re-blogging or using content produced by someone else.
-Not only is this a basic sign of respect, it’s also important for avoiding copyright issues.
+Just be sure to avoid overly posed or staged shots, because they can come across as cheesy and inauthentic.

 7. Remember, Design is a Degree